 A woman’s sense of her own beauty is often expressed by a certain visible confidence, balance, and elegance, but it can be difficult to feel confident in your beauty when you are not satisfied with the appearance of your breasts.
 Women who are unhappy with the size, projection, appearance and/or symmetry of their breasts can choose to undergo a breast augmentation to help change the way their breasts look.

 A breast augmentation procedure, also known as augmentation mammoplasty, is a surgical procedure that can be used to improve the dimensions, volume, proportions, and overall appearance of a woman’s breasts.
 Some women choose to undergo this procedure for a variety of reasons, including:

-- To restore breast volume lost due to weight loss or following pregnancy
+- Diminished breast volume from natural aging, weight loss or after a pregnancy

 Inframammary (breast crease) Incision

 Transaxillary (underarm) Incision

 Breast implants can be placed above or beneath the pectoral muscle.